Chapter 6 : The Train Ride North

 "What would a rare card be?" asked Liam.

-"I saw a 'Gorthaur' in a shop once.
+"I saw a 'Gorthaur' card in a shop once.
 The keeper wanted ten whole Galleons for it."

 Out of curiosity, Liam opened the next pack up, though he was no longer hungry, and peeked at the card.
 A dark faced wizard with red eyes glared up at him.
 He was brandishing a whip.
 "This one's 'Gothmog.'"